May 2019Transmittal 459

 full-scope financial services to swap counterparties located in the

-rule is to address one aspect of the scenario likely to ensue, whereby
+final rule is to address one aspect of the scenario likely to ensue,

-entities located in the U.K. might transfer their existing swap portfolios
+whereby entities located in the U.K. might transfer their existing

-that face counterparties located in the E.U. over to an affiliate
+swap portfolios that face counterparties located in the E.U. over

-of grandfathered swaps in this scenario, so the industry can focus
+about the status of grandfathered swaps in this scenario, so the industry

-on making preparations for swap transfers.
-These transfers, if carried
+can focus on making preparations for swap transfers.
+These transfers,

-out in accordance with the conditions of the interim final rule, will
+if carried out in accordance with the conditions of the interim final

-not trigger the application of the swap margin rule to grandfathered
+rule, will not trigger the application of the swap margin rule to

-swaps that were entered into before the compliance dates of the swap
+grandfathered swaps that were entered into before the compliance dates

 Register.
 Holding and Nonbank Financial Companies